DashboardCode/BsMultiSelect/README.md

 * focus for `isvalid`, focus for `isinvalid` effects (mixins)

-If your theme changes those variables, and you do not want to start with custom css, you have a possibility to update them on the plugin initialization using `cssPatch=true`.
+If your theme changes those variables, and you do not want to start with custom css, you have a possibility to update them on the plugin initialization using `useCssPatch=true`.

-Sample `cssPatch` configuration (default values used):
+Sample `useCssPatch=true` configuration (default values used):
 ````
           $("select[multiple='multiple']").bsMultiSelect({
+              useCssPatch=true, // default, can be ommitted
               cssPatch: {
                 // choices - dropdown menu items
                 choices: {listStyleType:'none'},